DTV Visa Thailand

 As mentioned above, you can renew your DTV to get an additional 180 days added to your 180-day stay limit.
 You can do this once per entry, meaning that with an extension you can stay in Thailand for nearly a whole year without having to leave again.

-To extend your DTV, you will need to go in person to Thai Immigration at Chaeng Wattana.
+To extend your DTV, you will need to go to Thai Immigration at Chaeng Wattana in person.
 You’ll also need to pay the extension fee of 1,900 THB.

-Do I have to pay taxes on my foreign income as a DTV holder?
+Do I have to pay taxes on my foreign income as a DTV Visa holder?

 How much does the Destination Thailand Visa cost?